Kim Jong Un: Nuclear weapons development

 Under Kim Jong Un, North Korea has continued to develop nuclear weapons, testing bombs in February 2013, January and September 2016, and September 2017.
-As of 2021, North Korea had tested nearly 120 missiles, four times more than in the time of his father and grandfather.
+As of 2021, North Korea had conducted nearly 120 missile tests under Kim Jong Un, compared with roughly 33 tests during the combined tenures of his father and grandfather.
 By 2023, this climbed up to a total of 226.
 According to several analysts, North Korea sees the nuclear arsenal as vital to deter an attack, and it is unlikely that North Korea would launch a nuclear war.
-According to a RAND Corporation senior researcher, Kim Jong Un believes that nuclear weapons are his guarantee of regime survival.
+According to a RAND Corporation senior researcher, Kim Jong Un believes that nuclear weapons are his guarantee of the survival of North Korea and its government.
 In 2022, it was estimated that North Korea had around 45–55 nuclear weapons.

 In 2012, on the 100th anniversary of Kim Il Sung's birth, he said: "the days are gone forever when our enemies could blackmail us with nuclear bombs".
 At a plenary meeting of the Central Committee of the Workers' Party held on 31 March 2013, he announced that North Korea would adopt "a new strategic line on carrying out economic construction and building nuclear armed forces simultaneously".
 In December 2015, Kim stated that his family "turned the DPRK into a powerful nuclear weapons state ready to detonate a self-reliant A-bomb and H-bomb to reliably defend its sovereignty and the dignity of the nation".